MrXeskevin/internship-assessment/README.md

 *   **API Stability:** Performance depends on Sunbird AI API availability; chunking is used to improve stability for long texts.

 ---
-*Built with ❤️ at MUST.
-Powered by Sunbird AI.*
+*This project is supported and powered by Sunbird AI.*